Fast Generation of RSA Keys using Smooth Integers: Generating RSA keys

-Let us consider the set of first 100 hundred primes.
+The properties of the smooth numbers allow us to produce a new algorithm, that can produce RSA keys faster than the existing ones \textit{by removing the need for the trial division part}.
+In Section~\ref{sec:performance-analysis}, we will provide experimental evidence of the improvements provided by our algorithm against standard primality generation techniques.
+As mentioned, the idea is to generate smooth numbers to remove the trial division part.
+Let us consider the set of first 100 primes.
 Let us also divide this set into two subsets that do not have a common element.
 For example, $S_1 = {2,5,11,17,23, \dots}$ and $S_2 = {3,7,13,19,29,\dots}$.
-Then we generate a set of small random exponents $r_i$ (e.g, from the interval $[1,4]$).
+Then we generate a set of small random integer exponents $r_i$, e.g., from the interval $[1,4]$.
 Now we produce two smooth numbers: